olivierzach/GTx_6501/README.md

 # GTx_6501
-Introduction to Analytics Modeling - Georgia Tech OMDS
+Analytics Modeling - Georgia Tech OMDS

 Course 1 of 3 in the Georgia Tech MircoMasters program